Cornwall College, Jamaica

 Cornwall College is a public high school for boys established in 1896 and located on Orange Street in Montego Bay, Saint James, Jamaica.
 It is the third oldest high school in the county of Cornwall.
-As of the 2018–19 school year, the school had an enrollment of 1,317 students and 73 classroom teachers, for a student–teacher ratio of 19:1.
+As of the 2022-23 school year, the school had an enrollment of just over 1,500 students and 80 classroom teachers, for a student–teacher ratio of 19:1.

 History

 1841–1895

 The school in St. James dates to the 19th century, when secondary education was greatly needed in the parish and George Millar, a teacher from Scotland, opened the Montego Bay Academy in 1841.
 In 1952, the academy was moved to the Presbyterian House, which was at the time located at 56 Union Street.
 In 1871 the academy closed its doors when representatives from Scotland encouraged the government of Jamaica to establish a Queen's College in Spanish Town.
 This institution also did not last long and again government-sponsored secondary education was lacking in the country.

 In 1895, a Presbyterian minister, Rev. Adam Thomson, and a government representative for St. James and Trelawny, Hon.
 John Kerr, petitioned the government to allocate 500 pounds for secondary education in Montego Bay.